Hello! I needed a more robust site for my blog. I’m not taking this down, but please visit me at my new home:

 PEACHY KEEN MUFFINS RECIPE (original)

 1 1/3 cups whole wheat white flour

 2 teaspoons baking powder

-In a large bowl, whisk together the flour, wheat germ, brown sugar, baking powder, salt, and baking soda.
+Whisk together the flour, wheat germ, baking powder, baking soda, salt, cinnamon, nutmeg, and ginger.
+Set aside.

 In another bowl, whisk together the peach puree, eggs, browns sugar, yogurt, vanilla, and melted butter.